Ashley Blaker: Stand-up comedian

 Blaker's stand-up show, Observant Jew, was part of the 2018 Edinburgh Festival Fringe.

-In 2019, he performed a UK tour titled Prophet Sharing in tandem with Muslim comedian Imran Yusuf.
+In 2019, he performed a UK tour titled Prophet Sharing alongside Muslim comedian Imran Yusuf.

-In August 2020, a new four-part series 6.5 Children was commissioned from Blaker by BBC Radio 4; broadcast started in July 2021.
+In August 2020, a new four-part series, Ashley Blaker: 6.5 Children was commissioned from Blaker by BBC Radio 4; broadcast started in July 2021.
+A second series followed in 2023.